-March and early April can be a difficult time in the kitchen.
+Early April can be a difficult time in the kitchen.
 It’s beginning to feel like spring, but the spoils have yet to show.
 We’ve gotten a bit too used to potatoes and turnips and stew.
-This recipe, developed by kitchen stalwart Greg, is a great way to buck the heavy, monotonous meals while celebrating the shoulder season.
+This recipe, developed by a former kitchen stalwart Greg, is a great way to buck the heavy, monotonous meals while celebrating the shoulder season.

 Eat this with a bowl of steamed rice or as a punchy sidekick to grilled meats like chicken thighs or a fat ribeye.
 Serves 4.